 As a result, you’ll want to make sure your premiums are as low as possible, whilst still providing sufficient cover.

 Tips on how parents could save money on your life insurance premium:

 - Take out life insurance when you’re young, (ideally in your 20s or early 30s)

 - Make sure your policy term is not unnecessarily long

 - Live a healthier lifestyle, (lose weight, stop smoking, exercise regularly)

 - Don’t overprotect yourself/take out more cover than you need

-- Compare multiple quotes yourself or use a broker, insurers quotes can vary.
+- Compare quotes or ask a broker to do it on your behalf, as quotes can vary.